apple999/library_borrowing_management_system/README.md

 Students can borrow and return books, as well as search for library information, including book catalogs and available quantities.
 They can also search for books using keywords and sort the results based on the keywords.
 Administrators can manage books and student information, add individual or multiple book entries, and add individual or multiple students.

-//This project was a collaborative effort with two classmates: Jie Li and Boxuan Zhao.
+//This project was a collaborative effort with Boxuan Zhao and Jie Li.